cloudwalk/brlc-dev-ex/packages/chainshot/README.md

 ## What gets captured

-For each transaction submitted after `startScenario` and before `endScenario`:
+For each transaction submitted after `startChainshot` and before `stopChainshot`:

 - **Method call**: contract, function name, and decoded arguments
 - **Caller**: resolved to your friendly name (e.g., `Alice`)